Indigoidine

 Indigoidine is an organic compound of the azaquinone group.
 It is a blue pigment produced by some bacterial species that excrete it into the surrounding medium.

 History

+An early report on indigo-blue pigment-producing bacteria was published by Heinr Claessen in 1890, describing a Bacillus isolated from water that produced an indigo-blue dye.

 Otto Voges researched and described the bacterial species Bacillus indigoferus in 1893, renamed after him to Vogesella indigofera, in Kiel, which continuously discolored the surrounding medium (water) from slightly bluish (24 hours) to royal blue (48 hours).

 In 1964 and 1965, Nobel laureate Richard Kuhn and his colleagues published several articles in the scientific press on the occurrence, structure and synthesis of indigoidine.

 In 1979, Carl-Gerd Dieris and H.-D. Scharf described another synthesis of the compound.

 Occurrence

 Indigoidine occurs in the following species of bacteria: